marklogic/marklogic-spark-connector/docs/getting-started/pyspark.md

 The instructions above can be applied to your own MarkLogic application.
 You can use the same Spark command above, simply adjusting the connection details and the Optic query.
-Please see [the guide on reading data](../reading.md) for more information on how data can be read from MarkLogic.
+Please see [the guide on reading data](../reading.md) for more information on how data can be read from MarkLogic, including via custom JavaScript and XQuery code.

 ### Writing data to the connector